 Today, with more users watching TV in more places, including living rooms, workrooms, bedrooms, terraces and more, both sitting up and lying down, and at different times of the day, our viewing habits are changing.
-Now, more users are customizing their viewing experience based on their living environment.
-With this in mind, the developers focused on creating technology that would automatically analyze users’ viewing environments to ensure that they’re always enjoying the best possible sound.
-The result is SpaceFit, a feature that automatically checks for changes in your living space once a day and calibrates sound settings accordingly.
+Now, more users are customizing their viewing experience based on their specific living environment.
+With this in mind, the developers focused on creating technology that would automatically analyze users’ viewing environment to ensure that they’re always enjoying the best possible sound.
+The result is SpaceFit Sound, a feature that automatically checks for changes in your living space once a day and calibrates sound settings accordingly.

-Here’s how it works.
-First, a built-in microphone identifies elements that can affect sound, such as curtains, carpets and walls.
+Here’s how it works: First, a built-in microphone identifies elements that can affect sound, such as curtains, carpets and walls.
 Suppose the TV is placed in a user’s living room, which features a carpet that we can assume absorbs mid-to-high range sound.
-In this case, SpaceFit would optimize sound settings to raise the mid-to-high range sound accordingly and automatically.
+In this case, SpaceFit Sound would optimize sound settings automatically to raise the mid-to-high range sound accordingly.
 It works the same regardless of whether stands, wall hangings and other elements are changed.
 If the TV were to be moved closer to the wall, then the space behind it would become narrower, which could affect low frequency sounds.
-SpaceFit allows the TV to notice this change and adjust its settings in advance to produce clearer sound.
+SpaceFit Sound allows the TV to identify this change and adjust its settings in advance to produce clearer sound.

 The key point to remember is that all of these processes occur automatically.
 As Engineer Sunmin Kim explained, “SpaceFit is an automated function that does not require that users press a button, and the device won’t send out a ‘testing’ sound.
 By simply turning it on or off, the TV will analyze the environment based on the sound of the content that the user actually consumes.
 So all you need to do is just enjoying what is being played on screen.”